 Recommended by Corrine by Reflection En Route

-Eilean Donan castle, located on the island near Loch Douich and Lock Alsh and only a two-hour drive from Inverness, is a must-see when travelling around Scotland.
+Eilean Donan Castle, located on the island near Loch Douich and Loch Alsh and only a two-hour drive from Inverness, is a must-see when travelling around Scotland.

 To access the castle, you must park and walk across a picturesque stone bridge.
 This 13th-century castle is still owned by the family MacRae, and they gladly open this much-visited site to the public.